ngrande/free_will_theorem/Free-Will-Theorem.md

 ### FIN

-FIN roughly speaking stands for finite.
+FIN roughly speaking stands for _finite_.
 It is based on the theory (stronger word her?!) that information can not travel faster than the speed of light (299792458 m/s; approximately 300000 km/s).

 So the propagation of information is always bound to be at a maximum speed (the speed of light), for example when transferring any kind of information from planet Earth to planet Mars it would take just around 3 minutes to reach its destiny.